The Finance Podcast Launch Checklist: Everything You Need Before Going Live

 What Should Your Launch Marketing Sequence Look Like?

 Two weeks before launch.
-Email your existing list with the launch date, show name, and a one-line pitch.
+Email your existing mailing list with the launch date, show name, and a one-line pitch.
 This is not a promotional email.
 It’s an alert to people who already trust you.
 Include a “save the date” and ask them to watch for the launch day email.

 LinkedIn.
 The host’s personal LinkedIn profile drives more reach for B2B finance content than a company page.
 Post from your personal profile on launch day.
 Don’t just announce.
 Explain why you started the show and who it’s for.
 Make it worth sharing.
 For guidance on making your podcast unique in a crowded space, lead with your specific angle rather than generic show promotion.